 Presecondary major in zoology: (1) At least a C average in upper division major courses.
-(2) Twenty-four units of upper division courses in zoology or eighteen in the major subject and six in related courses in botany, organic chemistry, physics, and physiology.
+(2) Twenty-four units of upper division courses in zoology on sight a course in in zoology or eighteen in the major subject and six in related courses in botany, organic chemistry, physics, physiology, and bacteriology.

 Students preparing to teach science in the junior high school should try to include in their courses work in zoology, botany, physics, chemistry (at least high school chemistry), and Education 120.
-The following are also desirable: geography, geology, anthropology, astronomy, and upper division biological sciences.
-See page 30.
+The following are also desirable: geography, geology, anthropology, astronomy, and upper division biological division biological sciences.
+See page 29.

 Fees: A fee is required in all laboratory courses in this department.
-(See page 21 for list of fees.)
 The fee covers the cost of materials used.
 For breakage and extra material in addition to the estimated need an extra charge must be made.